 Then, put the habit into writing.
-Write down the thoughts you have and emotions you feel when you partake in the negative habit.
+Write down the thoughts you have and the emotions you feel when you partake in the negative habit.

 This will give you a clear understanding behind why this habit may be soothing or appealing to you.
 Then write down the cons of the action so you can understand how damaging it is.

-After that, find a more positive replacement for the behavior that still gives you the emotional or physical euphoria the less than ideal habit gave you.
+After that, find a more positive replacement for the behavior that still gives you the emotional or physical euphoria the less-than-ideal habit gave you.